THE DHARMA FLOWER SUTRA SEEN THROUGH

 the Rich Golden Shine

-of the Sands of the Jambu River
+of the Sands of the Jambu River,

-as well as the Golden Light of the World of Humankind.
+as well as the Golden Light

-The bodhisattvas and the intellectual seekers (shômon, shrâvaka)
+and the intellectual seekers (shōmon, shrāvaka),

 who will have freed themselves

-of all concepts of the illusion of existence
+of the illusion of existence,

-will be boundless without number
+will be boundless without number,

-which will be the real adornment of this Buddha land.
+which will be the real adornment

-Thereupon the World Honoured One again addressed the great assembly and said: I will now tell you that Mokkenren, through all kinds of offerings to eight thousand Buddhas after having rendered homage and venerating them, subsequently when all these Buddhas have passed into the extinction of nirvana, will indeed build stupas for each which will be equally a thousand yojanas tall and a thousand yojanas wide that will occupy an area of five thousand yojanas.
-These stupas will be made of the seven precious substances which are gold, silver, lapis lazuli, mother-of-pearl, agate, pearl and coral.
-There will be an abundance of flowers, garlands, fragrant ointments, fragrant coloured powders, incense, canopies and tubular banners as further offerings to these reliquary monuments.
+Thereupon the World Honoured One again addressed the great assembly and said: I will now tell you that Mokuren (Maudgalyāna), through all kinds of offerings to eight thousand Buddhas, after having rendered homage and venerating them, subsequently when all these Buddhas have passed into the extinction of nirvana, will indeed build stupas for each, which will be equally a thousand yojanas tall and a thousand yojanas wide that will occupy an area of five thousand yojanas.
+These stupas will be made of the seven precious substances, which are gold, silver, lapis lazuli, mother-of-pearl, agate, pearl, and coral.
+There will be an abundance of flowers, garlands, fragrant ointments, fragrant coloured powders, incense, canopies, and tubular banners, as further offerings to these reliquary monuments.

-After having achieved such feats, once again he will make offerings to two hundred myriads of myriads of myriads of Buddhas in exactly the same way as before.
+After having achieved such feats, once again he will make offerings to two hundred myriads of myriads of myriads of Buddhas, in exactly the same way as before.
 Then he will definitely attain Buddhahood.
-His name will be Tathâgata of the Perfumes of Tamâla and Sandalwood who will be worthy of offerings, correctly and universally enlightened, whose knowledge and conduct will be perfect, completely free from cycles of living and dying, yet with a complete understanding of the realms of existence, lord supreme, the master who will bring the passions and delusions of sentient beings into harmonious control, the teacher of humankind and the devas and the Buddha who is the World Honoured One.
-The kalpas in which he lives will be called Joyous Fulfillment and his terrain or Buddha land will be called Joy of the Mind.
-It will be equally level in all directions and the ground will consist of crystal.
-It will be adorned with trees of precious substances and flowers of pearl will be scattered all around.
-The whole environment will be purity itself and the people who look upon it will be filled with joy.
-There will be many devas and human beings and the bodhisattvas and the intellectual seekers (shômon, shrâvaka) will be without number.
-This Buddha’s lifespan will be twenty-four minor kalpas.
-The period in which his Dharma will be correct so that other people can become enlightened through it will endure for forty minor kalpas and the length of time in which this Dharma will be an imitation and routinization of what such a teaching should be (zôbô) will also perpetuate for forty minor kalpas.
+His name will be Tathāgata of the Perfumes of Tamāla and Sandalwood, who will be worthy of offerings, correctly and universally enlightened, whose knowledge and conduct will be perfect, completely free from cycles of living and dying, yet with a complete understanding of the realms of existence, lord supreme, the master who will bring the passions and delusions of sentient beings into harmonious control, the teacher of humankind and the deva (ten), and the Buddha who is the World Honoured One.

-Then the World Honoured One wishing to reiterate the meaning of what he had just said, expressed it again in the form of a metric hymn.
+Then the World Honoured One, wishing to reiterate the meaning of what he had just said, expressed it again in the form of a metric hymn.

-This disciple of mine Mokkenren
+This disciple of mine Mokuren (Maudgalyāna)

 when he gets rid of his present body